 CGE Study Abroad Undergraduate Scholarship

-Financial need and academic merit-based funding ($750 or $1,250 for semester or academic year) for UT undergraduates participating in a UT-approved program abroad.
+Financial need and academic merit-based funding ($750 or $1,250 for semester or academic year) for UT undergraduates participating in a CIE-approved education abroad program.

 Open to any UT undergraduate student who will be studying on the University of Nottingham exchange program.
 Scholarships will be awarded on a first-come, first-serve basis for students accepted to study on the University of Nottingham exchange program.
 Award amounts for the semester or academic year are $4,000.